Linuxfabrik/monitoring-plugins/check-plugins/procs/README.md

 ## Troubleshooting

-`Python module "psutil" is not installed.`
+### `Python module "psutil" is not installed.`

 Install `psutil`: `pip install psutil` or `dnf install python3-psutil`.

-How to get process names?
+### How to get process names

 Some process names in Python's psutil do not match the ones from `ps aux`.
 To get a list with all processes, their names and details from a Python point of view, do:

 ```python
 (echo "import psutil"; echo "processes = psutil.process_iter()"; echo "for process in processes: print(process)") | python